Grab Rides Now Available Across Southeast Asia through the Booking.com App

 70% of the world’s ride-hailing activity takes place in Asia as a whole – and Southeast Asia, with its love of mobile technology, is the obvious arena in which to take on the challenge of ride-hailing.
 Wi-Fi networks are already pretty much ubiquitous in the region, and smartphone usage is predicted to triple before 2021 is out.

 “It’s an exciting time, as people discover new ways to explore the world around them,” said Bryan Batista, Chief Executive Officer of Booking.com’s transport division.
-“Like Grab, we’re delighted to be pushing the boundaries, combining our unique strengths to deliver added value and bring travellers real, tangible benefits.
+“Like Grab, we’re delighted to be pushing the boundaries, combining our unique strengths to deliver added value and bring travelers real, tangible benefits.

 “Our mission is as simple as it is ambitious: we’re making it easier for everyone to experience the world.
 Looking ahead, we’ll continue to test and develop innovative products.
 By placing intuitive technology in our customers’ hands, we’re giving them the freedom to explore – with greater choice and personalization than ever before.”

 “Grab’s core mission since day one has been to make it safer, easier and more affordable for anyone to get from point A to point B in Southeast Asia,” said Mark Porter, Chief Technology Officer for Transport, Mobility, and Core Technology at Grab.
 “Today millions of Southeast Asians rely on us every day to get to work, home and play.
-We’re very happy to work with Booking.com to give international travellers the ability to explore this beautiful region more freely and with greater peace of mind.
+We’re very happy to work with Booking.com to give international travelers the ability to explore this beautiful region more freely and with greater peace of mind.
 Booking.com has been a fantastic partner, and we’re excited to continue working with them to build even better travel experiences through technology.”

 The integration of Grab’s ride-hailing services into the Booking.com app is part of a broader strategic partnership between Booking Holdings and Grab.
 Booking Holdings is an investor in Grab, and Grab has introduced hotel bookings directly through its app, in partnership with Agoda and Booking.com.

-Utilizing its unique scale and experience, Booking.com is partnering with transport providers all around the world to give travellers intuitive access to the relevant, personalized transport options they’re looking for.
+Utilizing its unique scale and experience, Booking.com is partnering with transport providers all around the world to give travelers intuitive access to the relevant, personalized transport options they’re looking for.
 Already, people can pre-book taxis in over 120 countries, and rental cars in over 160.
-And, through an ongoing pilot scheme, travellers can buy and use public-transport tickets in six European and Australian cities, all through their Booking.com app.
+And, through an ongoing pilot scheme, travelers can buy and use public-transport tickets in six European and Australian cities, all through their Booking.com app.

-Booking.com’s all-encompassing ambition is to connect the trip: giving travellers a single platform they can use to book, pay for and manage every element of every trip, from accommodation and transport to experiences and attractions.
+Booking.com’s all-encompassing ambition is to connect the trip: giving travelers a single platform they can use to book, pay for and manage every element of every trip, from accommodation and transport to experiences and attractions.